 ‘Come back to me’, he whispered in her hair.

 In the weeks that followed, they resumed their interrupted correspondence.
 Many a letter was exchanged between London and Glasgow.
 But Sally also received one from Jack.
 In it, he said that he had thought seriously about life and marriage.
 He added that he had come to the conclusion that now he felt ready to discuss the possibility of tying the knot with her.
 She did not bother to answer.
 Instead, she made plans to travel by train to Glasgow and see Alaister.
 She went to Euston Station with his last letter in her bag.
 On the train, she took it out and read it for the hundredth time, ’You will be received in style.
-The way I promised you five years ago, up on our snow capped mountains.’
+The way I promised you five years ago, up on our snow- capped mountains.’

 She did not remember that oath, however now she was curious to see what he had prepared for her.

 At the other end, a driver in full black uniform greeted her deferentially and presented her with a huge bunch of red roses.
 He then opened a shiny Rolls-Royce and invited her to take a seat.
-Comfortably seated inside, she quipped jokingly, ‘This must have cost Alaister a pretty penny!’
+Comfortably seated inside, she quipped jokingly, ‘This must have cost Alaister a pretty penny.’

 ‘Not at all’, came the answer from the impassive driver.
 ‘I am Mr MacGregor’s personal chauffeur.
 He is a very rich gentleman indeed.
 He owns two of the largest biscuit factories in Scotland.’